 Description

 Do you love the ever-popular Thai Tom Yum Soups?
-If so, you will love this authentic homemade Thai Tom Yum Paste from scratch!
-It's easy than you think, all you need are the right ingredients, and you are on your way to making the most flavorful Tom Yum paste!
+If so, you will love this authentic homemade Thai Tom Yum Paste recipe made from scratch!
+It's easier than you think.
+All you need are the right ingredients, and you are on your way to making the most flavorful Tom Yum paste!

 Ingredients